bodywork-ml/bodywork-docs/docs/quickstart_batch_job.md

 And so everything defined in `main()` will be executed.

-The `requirements.txt` file lists the 3rd party Python packages that will be Pip-installed on the pre-built Bodywork container, as required to run the `score.py` script.
+The ``stages.score_data.requirements` parameter in the `bodywork.yaml` file lists the 3rd party Python packages that will be Pip-installed on the pre-built Bodywork container, as required to run the `score.py` script.
 In this example we have,

 ```text
 boto3==1.16.15